 Management believes this information is useful to investors because this measure is considered to be a key indicator of a company's ability to generate operating earnings and cash flow from its mining operations.
-This data is furnished to provide additional information and is a non-GAAP and non-IFRS measure that does not have any standardized meaning prescribed by GAAP or IFRS.
-It should not be considered in isolation as a substitute for measures of performance prepared in accordance with IFRS, and is not necessarily indicative of operating costs presented under IFRS.
-The following table reconciles these non-GAAP measures to the consolidated financial statements.
+This data is furnished to provide additional information and is not a substitute for measures of performance prepared in accordance with IFRS.
+The following table reconciles cash costs to the consolidated financial statements.